ehsoc/rest/README.md

 ## Resource main components:
 - Methods: A collection of HTTP methods (Method)
-- Method: A Method represents an HTTP method with a HTTP Handler.
+- Method: A Method represents an HTTP method with an HTTP Handler.
-- MethodOperation: Describes an Operation and two Responses, one for Operation success, and another for failure.
+- MethodOperation: Describes an Operation and Responses, one for Operation success, and another for failure.
-- HTTPContentTypeSelector: Describes the available content types of expected request and responses.
+- HTTPContentTypeSelector: Describes the available content types of for request and responses.
 Contains a default Content-Type negotiator that you can replace with your own implementation.
 - Operation: Represents a logical operation function.`Operation` is an interface defined by an `Execute` method.

 	- Execute method: